RZZT/website/_minutes/2019-03-08-directors-meeting.md

     - seek Akhilesh's opinion on whether the proposal for postage from within the UK is appropriate and circulate a vote if it is.
 - Mozart will:
     - create an email account for Joseph Olbrycht-Palmer; and
-    - circulate Neal Wright's CV among the members.
+    - circulate Neal Wright's CV among the Directors.